Bauhaus (band): "Bela Lugosi's Dead" and 4AD

-Bela Lugosi's Dead
+"Bela Lugosi's Dead"

-After only six weeks as a band, Bauhaus entered the studio for the first time at Beck Studios in Wellingborough to record a demo.
-In rehearsal for the demo, the band experimented with echo and delay on the drums.
-One of the five tracks recorded during the session, "Bela Lugosi's Dead", more than nine minutes long, was released as the group's debut single in August 1979 on Small Wonder Records.
+After only six weeks as a band, Bauhaus entered the studio for the first time, meeting at Beck Studios in Wellingborough to record a demo.
+In rehearsal, the band experimented with echo and delay effects on the drums.
+The first of five tracks recorded during the session, "Bela Lugosi's Dead", exceeded nine minutes in length but was released as the group's debut single on Small Wonder Records, in August 1979 according to Alexis Petridis.
+The BBC archives mentioned that radio DJ John Peel first broadcast "Bela Lugosi's Dead" in his show in September 1979.
+The single was reviewed in Sounds on 22 September 1979 as a record with "a moody intensity".
 The band was listed simply as Bauhaus, with the "1919" abandoned.